Transcript: Are Artificial Colors Harmful?

 Is it true that there’s a food dye made out of crushed bugs?
 Fact or fiction?
 Fact!

-In fact, here it is, the pregnant Koch-in-eel beetle… This is what it looks like when you smoosh them, and this is what it looks like when you lick them.
-And it doesn’t say “contains bugs” on the label, it says things like “color added.”
-So when parents feed their children Yoplait yogurt, they are feeding them a “Strawberry Splash” of boiled insects.
+And here she is; the pregnant cochineal beetle.
+This is what she looks like when you smoosh them, and this is what it looks like when you lick them.
+And it doesn’t say “contains bugs” on the label; it says things like “color added.”
+So when parents feed their children yogurt, for example, they may be feeding them a “Strawberry Splash” of boiled insects.

 Unappetizing?
 Perhaps, but harmful?
-Bug juice is after all a “natural” color—I mean, there’s nothing artificial about bugs.
-In fact the reason they use them is because some of the artificial red dyes, like Red #3 were banned as carcinogens.
+Bug juice is, after all, a “natural” color—I mean, there’s nothing artificial about bugs.
+In fact, the reason they use them is because some of the artificial red dyes, like Red #3, were banned as carcinogens.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.